Future Object Detection with Spatiotemporal Transformers: Introduction

-In this work we investigate making predictions about the future.
-The state of the surroundings in the future is represented in the same way as in object detection, \ie by a set of confidence, class, and bounding box triplets.
-In order to tackle this problem, it is natural to divide it into several steps: (i) detecting objects in a sequence of frames; (ii) form tracks and extrapolate trajectories; and (iii) anticipate new objects that might appear.
+A traditional way to tackle future object detection would be to divide it into several steps: (i) detect objects in every frame in a video sequence; (ii) associate detections across time and form tracks; (iii) extrapolate the tracks; and (iv) anticipate new objects that might appear.
 None of these steps are explicit in our approach.
-Instead, we propose to train a neural network for this problem in an end-to-end manner.
-To this end, we adopt the formulation proposed by Carion \etal~\cite{carion2020end}.
-The neural network architectures proposed in their and in follow-up works make use of a key mechanism: cross-attention.
-This is the mechanism that enables an instance-level representation, originally referred to as object queries~\cite{carion2020end}, to gather information from the deep feature maps extracted from the image.~\footnote{See Greff \etal~\cite{greff2020binding} for a discourse on different methods of representation.} This mechanism, due to its flexibility, provides a natural way to incorporate two additional sources of information, both crucial for enabling an accurate understanding of the dynamics of the scene.
-Temporal information, in the form of past images, enables the neural network to better anticipate the motion of dynamic agents.
-Similarly, the agent's own motion can significantly affect the contents of future images.
-We learn how to take this into account by explicitly incorporating information about the ego motion, such as velocity and rotation rate, into the network.
+Instead, we propose to train a neural network for this problem in an end-to-end manner, using the formulation proposed by Carion \etal~\cite{carion2020end}.
+The neural network architectures proposed in their work and in subsequent works make use of a key mechanism: cross-attention.
+This enables an instance-level representation, originally referred to as object queries~\cite{carion2020end}, to gather information from the deep feature maps extracted from the image.\footnote{See Greff \etal~\cite{greff2020binding} for a discourse on different methods of representation.} This mechanism, due to its flexibility, provides a natural way to incorporate temporal information, in the form of past images, to enable the neural network to better anticipate the motion of the surrounding dynamic objects.
+Further, we learn how to account for the motion by the camera itself by explicitly feeding information about the ego motion, such as velocity and rotation rate, into the network.
+We illustrate the proposed task and final approach in Figure~\ref{fig:overview}.